-The War we live in is waged via virtual and violent means.
+The War we live in is waged via digital and violent means.
 People are dying in Syria as they are supported by the digital infrastructure provided by the Telecomix network.
 People are going to jail in Europe and North America, and dying in the process for what they believe should be the future for humanity.
 Massive cyber-attacks are probably happening right now on large institutions of power in the powerful nations of the world.
 The United States government is using drone devices, an extremely high level technology, to kill its own citizens.
 This is a war with technology and information at its center; with access, distribution and ownership defining the battles.
-Surveillance is an important part of this conflict, with one company combining all popular social software into a search engine, RIOT, which gives not only GIS information but links it to time and visual images for individuals.
-A subject can be surveilled and intercepted from the information they provide online.

 "Hacktivist cluster Telecomix released 54 gigabytes of Syrian censorship log data.
 The anonymized log data was collected from seven of 15 Bluecoat SG-9000 HTTP proxies used by Syrian government telco and ISP STE.
 Preliminary analysis revealed such keywords as proxy and Israel were blocked.
 And of course, much porn.
 The data set provides a unique look at Internet censorship from the inside.
 Internauts who enjoy regexes and charts are invited to help make a pretty infographic.
 Telecomix's #opsyria has been fighting censorship and facilitating communications [note: French language link] in Syria for the past few weeks, providing TOR, VPNs and technical advice and support via IRC.
 They've also been providing DNS service for The Pirate Bay."